 After I went back to college and finished my degree in Computer Engineering, I worked at Expensify in San Francisco.
 At Expensify, I enjoyed being my own boss and discovering where I could add value to the company through management and coding.
 I toured the world with Expensify - spending extended time in Portland, New Mexico, London, and Italy.

 I left Expensify to pursue a career at a sales tech startup called Bravado, where I was their first PM.
 At Bravado, I helped grow our user base from 500 to over 50,000.
 During my time there, we raised our series A and more than tripled our headcount.

 After leaving Bravado, I launched a chaa (also known as chai) flavored ice cream company that has grown to a successful business, and a birthday wishing website that has been growing very quickly. learn more about them here!

-I also got into real estate - I started a holdings corporation that has a portfolio of condos and plots of land that are being developed.
+I also got into real estate - I helped start a holdings corporation that has a portfolio of condos and plots of land that are being developed - which I still advise.

 Get in touch!

 I've professionally contributed to TurboTax, Expensify's mobile and web applications, Microsoft Dynamics, Studypool's tutoring platform, and much more.

 BUT - I'd love to use this section to talk a bit about personal products I've more successfully taken from 0 to 1.